 Cut the pumpkin into 2cm cubes (original recipe suggests 1 cm dice, but I prefer the pumpkin in larger pieces), toss with the olive oil, sprinkle over half the salt and spread in a baking sheet.
 Roast for 25 minutes or until tender.

-Mix the saffron with 3 tbsps boiling water, add 20g of the butter, which should melt, and put aside.
+Mix the saffron with 3 tbsps boiling water, if using butter add 20g of it, which should melt, and put aside.
 Thinly slice the onions.

 Drain the rice and add it to the pan, stirring it into the onions before adding the hot stock.
 By now the pumpkin should be done.
 Scatter it over the top of the rice, cover the pan with a sheet of greaseproof paper and the clamp on the lid.
 Cook for a fairly high heat for 5 minutes, then turn down to a gentle simmer for a further 5 minutes.
-Remove the lid and the paper and drizzle over the buttery saffron liquid.
+Remove the lid and the paper and drizzle over the buttery saffron liquid (or the saffron liquid and a good tablespoon of extra virgin olive oil).
 Replace the lid and leave to rest, off the heat, for a further 5-10 minutes.